tbrandonhowell/Jules-Joint/README.md

 Jules Joint was created as a homework assignment for the UNC Chapel Hill Full Stack Web Development Bootcamp, Nov.
 2018 Cohort.

+See Jules Joint in action on Heroku: (https://jules-joint.herokuapp.com/)

 ## Technologies / Proficiencies

 Skills/technologies incorporated into this assignment: